 Regional NRM Planning for Climate Change Fund

-- $43.9m over five years to support the 54 regional natural resource management (NRM) organisations to revise existing regional NRM plans to help identify where in the landscape biodiversity plantings and carbon abatement activities should be undertaken, and utilise climate change impact information and scenarios to guide land use planning.
+- $43.9m over five years to support regional natural resource management (NRM) organisations to revise existing regional NRM plans to help identify where in the landscape biodiversity plantings and carbon abatement activities should be undertaken, and utilise climate change impact information and scenarios to guide land use planning.

 - More about Regional NRM Planning for Climate Change Fund